 Step #2: Buy a Domain

 It doesn’t matter where you do this, but Hover is one of the best companies out there for this type of stuff.
 May be a little more expensive than major competitors, but I’ve found it to be worth it.
-I’ll also use Name Cheap at times as well.
+I also use Name Cheap on a regular basis as well – as their name says, cheaper than most.

 Step #3: Setup Hosting